Discover more from Healthy Rich

-I love communities of freelance writers (like this one!).
+I love communities of freelance writers.
 It’s an amazing place to find solidarity, learn lessons and connect with humans in a career where you’re otherwise often holed up alone in your house most of the time.

 But I could do without one common phenomenon in freelancer communities: rate shaming.